JasminK28/Data-Computing-and-Azure-data-fundamentals-project./README.md

 - SQL in cloud environments
 - Data storage (relational & non-relational)
 - Data analysis and querying
-- Understanding of data security and regulations
+- Data security and regulations
-- Analytical and problem-solving skills
+- Problem-solving & analytical thinking

 ---

 ## 🚀 Summary

-This project demonstrates my ability to work with cloud technologies, use Azure services for data storage and analysis, and apply SQL in a cloud-based environment.
-It highlights my understanding of modern data platforms and secure data handling practices.
+This project demonstrates my ability to work with cloud technologies, analyse data using Azure services, and apply SQL in cloud environments.
+It highlights my understanding of modern data platforms and secure data handling.